eskawl/react-use-async-hook/README.md

 but just the data that is returned by the API.
 - `initialData`: The place holder data to be used in place of the original data until the data is fetched from the async task.
+- `autoExecute`: Should the task execute everytime with the useEffect hook is executed.

 This hook return an object containing: